Tag Archives: Green Book

 WRTI Jazz Host Bob Perkins shared that “Michel [sic] and his Hammond organ was his calling card.”

-Trumpeter Lee Morgan performed at the Postal Card in December 1961.
+Trumpeter Lee Morgan had a week-long engagement at The Postal Card the last week in December 1961.
 According to a story published in the Philadelphia Tribune on January 6, 1962, Morgan didn’t finish his gig:

 Here’s why Lee Morgan, the jazz trumpeter, cancelled out his week’s engagement at that South Philly club before it was over.
 He’s Army bound.